ejoerns/rauc/docs/reference.rst

 .. note::
-  Newer versions of RAUC support setting an explicit ``type`` field instead of using the filename extensions to determine image type.
+  Newer versions of RAUC support setting an explicit ``type`` field instead of using the filename extensions to determine the image type.
   For backward compatibility, RAUC can still derive the image type from file name extensions.

 RAUC uses the image ``type`` in combination with the slot ``type`` to determine how to process images during installation.
-  When the ``type`` parameter is set, the extension of the filename is not taken into account.
+When the ``type`` parameter is set, the filename extension is not taken into account and can be chosen freely.

-The ``image`` type is valid for all slot types and should be used for raw binary data.

 Supported file system image types are: